Webster's Unabridged Dictionary - Letter B - Page 91

 Build (v.)
 Build or establish something abstract; "build a reputation" [syn: build, establish].

 Build (v.)
-Improve the cleansing action of; "build detergents".
+Improve the cleansing action of; "build detergents."

 Build (v.)
-Order, supervise, or finance the construction of; "The government is building new schools in this state".
+Order, supervise, or finance the construction of; "The government is building new schools in this state."

 Build (v.)
-Give form to, according to a plan; "build a modern nation"; "build a million-dollar business".
+Give form to, according to a plan; "build a modern nation"; "build a million-dollar business."

 Build (v.)
-Be engaged in building; "These architects build in interesting and new styles".
+Be engaged in building; "These architects build in interesting and new styles."

 Build (v.)
-Found or ground; "build a defense on nothing but the accused person's reputation".
+Found or ground; "build a defense on nothing but the accused person's reputation."

 Build (v.)
 Bolster or strengthen; "We worked up courage"; "build up confidence"; "ramp up security in the airports" [syn: build up, work up, build, ramp up].

 Build (v.)
-Develop and grow; "Suspense was building right from the beginning of the opera".
+Develop and grow; "Suspense was building right from the beginning of the opera."

-Build, () To process all of a project's source code and other digital assets or resources in order to produce a deployable product.
+Build, () <programming, systems> To process all of a project's source code and other digital assets or resources in order to produce a deployable product.
 In the simplest case this might mean compiling one file of C source to produce an executable file.
 More complex builds would typically involve compiling multiple source files, building library modules, packaging intermediate build products (e.g. Java class files in a jar file), adding or updating version information and other data about the product (e.g. intended deployment platform), running tests and interacting with a source code control system.

 The build process is normally automated using tools such as Unix make, Apache ant or as part of an integrated development environment.
 This is taken one step further by continuous integration set-ups which periodically build the system while you are working on it.
 (2011-12-16)